clustericious/Yars-Command-yars_exercise/README.md

-# NAME
+# yars\_exercise

-yars\_exercise - Exercise a Yars server from the client side
+Exercise a Yars server from the client side

-# VERSION

-version 0.03

 # SYNOPSIS